-The 2023 Bonds are being issued by the Authority to provide funds which will be used to finance: (i) the costs of acquisition, design, construction and equipping of a new landfill cell (Cell 16) at the Authority-owned solid waste landfill ("Landfill") located at the Gloucester County Solid Waste Complex ("Complex") in the Township of South Harrison, in the County, to increase the waste disposal capacity of the Landfill; (ii) the costs of acquisition, design, and construction of other related capital improvements at the Complex; and (iii) the costs of issuance of the 2023 Bonds (collectively, the "2023 Project").
+The 2025 Bonds are being issued by the Authority to provide funds which will be used to finance: (i) the costs of acquisition, design, construction and equipping of new landfill cells (Cell 17 and 18) at the Authority-owned solid waste landfill ("Landfill") located at the Gloucester County Solid Waste Complex ("Complex") in the Township of South Harrison, in the County of Gloucester, New Jersey ("County"), to increase the waste disposal capacity of the Landfill; (ii) the costs of acquisition, design, and construction of other related capital improvements at the Complex; and (iii) the costs of issuance of the 2025 Bonds (collectively, the "2025 Project").

-The 2023 Bonds are direct and special obligations of the Authority payable solely from the Revenues (as defined in the Bond Resolution) and all moneys, investment income and securities and funds established pursuant to and held by the Trustee under the Bond Resolution (collectively, the "Pledged Property").
+The 2025 Bonds are direct and special obligations of the Authority payable solely from the Revenues (as defined in the Bond Resolution) and all moneys, investment income and securities and funds established pursuant to and held by the Trustee under the Bond Resolution (collectively, the "Pledged Property").
 The lien and pledge of the Pledged Property is subject to the prior right of the Authority to apply moneys to pay Operating Expenses (as defined in the Bond Resolution) of the Project (as defined in the Bond Resolution).
-The 2023 Bonds are also secured by the provisions of a Guaranty of the County (the "County Guaranty"), pursuant to which the County has unconditionally guaranteed the payment, when due, of the principal of and interest on the 2023 Bonds, and will be unconditionally and irrevocably obligated to levy ad valorem taxes upon all taxable real property within the jurisdiction of the County for the payment, when due, of the principal of and interest on the 2023 Bonds without limitation as to rate or amount when required under the provisions of applicable law and the County Guaranty.
+The 2025 Bonds are also secured by the provisions of a Guaranty of the County ("County Guaranty"), pursuant to which the County has unconditionally guaranteed the payment, when due, of the principal of and interest on the 2025 Bonds, and will be unconditionally and irrevocably obligated to levy ad valorem taxes upon all taxable real property within the jurisdiction of the County for the payment, when due, of the principal of and interest on the 2025 Bonds without limitation as to rate or amount when required under the provisions of applicable law and the County Guaranty.

-THE 2023 BONDS ARE NOT AND SHALL NOT BE IN ANY WAY A DEBT OR LIABILITY OF THE STATE OR ANY POLITICAL SUBDIVISION THEREOF (EXCEPT THE AUTHORITY, SOLELY TO THE EXTENT OF THE PLEDGED PROPERTY, AND THE COUNTY, SOLELY TO THE EXTENT OF THE COUNTY GUARANTY), AND DO NOT AND SHALL NOT CREATE OR CONSTITUTE ANY INDEBTEDNESS, LIABILITY OR OBLIGATION OF SAID STATE OR ANY SUCH SUBDIVISION THEREOF (EXCEPT THE AUTHORITY, SOLELY TO THE EXTENT OF THE PLEDGED PROPERTY, AND THE COUNTY, SOLELY TO THE EXTENT OF THE COUNTY GUARANTY) EITHER LEGAL, MORAL OR OTHERWISE.
+THE 2025 BONDS ARE NOT AND SHALL NOT BE IN ANY WAY A DEBT OR LIABILITY OF THE STATE OR ANY POLITICAL SUBDIVISION THEREOF (EXCEPT THE AUTHORITY, SOLELY TO THE EXTENT OF THE PLEDGED PROPERTY, AND THE COUNTY, SOLELY TO THE EXTENT OF THE COUNTY GUARANTY), AND DO NOT AND SHALL NOT CREATE OR CONSTITUTE ANY INDEBTEDNESS, LIABILITY OR OBLIGATION OF SAID STATE OR ANY SUCH SUBDIVISION THEREOF (EXCEPT THE AUTHORITY, SOLELY TO THE EXTENT OF THE PLEDGED PROPERTY, AND THE COUNTY, SOLELY TO THE EXTENT OF THE COUNTY GUARANTY) EITHER LEGAL, MORAL OR OTHERWISE.
 THE AUTHORITY HAS NO TAXING POWER.